Deborah Levy, Elif Shafak

 In Three Daughters of Eve, celebrated author Elif Shafak takes us from Istanbul to Oxford University and home again, tracing the relationship between childhood friends Peri, Shirin and Mona, re-visiting their divergent visions of Islam, femininity and God to confront the scandal that tore them apart.
 Gaby Wood is Literary Director of the Booker Prize Foundation.

 Elif Shafak is an award-winning British-Turkish novelist.
-She writes in both Turkish and English, and has published 18 books, 11 of which are novels.
-She is a bestselling author in many countries around the world and her work has been translated into 54 languages.
-Her latest novel 10 Minutes 38 Seconds in this Strange World was shortlisted for the Booker Prize and RSL Ondaatje Prize; and chosen Blackwell’s Book of the Year.
-Her previous novel, The Forty Rules of Love was chosen by BBC among 100 Novels that Shaped Our World.
+She has published 19 books, 12 of which are novels.
+She is a bestselling author in many countries around the world and her work has been translated into 55 languages.
+10 Minutes 38 Seconds in this Strange World was shortlisted for the Booker Prize and RSL Ondaatje Prize; and was Blackwell’s Book of the Year.
+The Forty Rules of Love was chosen by BBC among the 100 Novels that Shaped Our World.
 The Architect’s Apprentice was chosen for the Duchess of Cornwall’s inaugural book club, The Reading Room.
 Shafak holds a PhD in political science and she has taught at various universities in Turkey, the US and the UK, including St Anne's College, Oxford University, where she is an honorary fellow.
 She also holds a Doctorate of Humane Letters from Bard College.
 Shafak is a Fellow and a Vice President of the Royal Society of Literature.
-She is a member of Weforum Global Agenda Council on Creative Economy and a founding member of ECFR (European Council on Foreign Relations).
-An advocate for women's rights, LGBTQ+ rights and freedom of speech, Shafak is an inspiring public speaker and twice TED Global speaker.
+She was a member of Weforum Global Agenda Council on Creative Economy and a founding member of ECFR (European Council on Foreign Relations).
+An advocate for women's rights, LGBTQ+ rights and freedom of expression, Shafak is an inspiring public speaker and twice TED Global speaker.
 Shafak contributes to major publications around the world and she was awarded the medal of Chevalier de l’Ordre des Arts et des Lettres.
 In 2017 she was chosen by Politico as one of the twelve people “who will give you a much needed lift of the heart”.
-Shafak has judged numerous literary prizes, including PEN Nabokov prize and she has chaired the Wellcome Prize.
+She has judged numerous literary prizes, including PEN Nabokov prize and she has chaired the Wellcome Prize.
 Recently Shafak was awarded the Halldór Laxness International Literature Prize for her contribution to 'the renewal of the art of storytelling.' www.elifshafak.com